CodeMaxx/CodeMaxx.github.io/_posts/2017-08-05-writeup-runesec_evecodesbetter.md

 So what happens in ECB is that you independently encrypt blocks of the original text with the keys.
 Now this causes two blocks which are the same to have the same encrypted output.
 Thus there is confusion but no diffusion.
 (Ask in the comments if you don't know what this means.)

-**Note:** ECB is a general technique used by block ciphers and is by no means specific to only AES.
+> **Note:** ECB is a general technique used by block ciphers and is by no means specific to only AES.
+{: .prompt-info }

 Now we need to determine what the size of each block is.
 I noticed that `5e72ac7a72f2100c` repeated twice in the cookie.
 As expected there were to two equal strings `username` at a similar offset as the encrypted block.
 So I figured it might be a 64-bit encryption.